torvalds/linux/Documentation/input/input.rst

 For embedded systems, for mice with broken HID descriptors and just any other use when the big usbhid wouldn't be a good choice, there is the usbmouse driver.
 It handles USB mice only.
 It uses a simpler HIDBP protocol.
 This also means the mice must support this simpler protocol.
-Not all do.
+Analt all do.
 If you don't have any strong reason to use this module, use usbhid instead.